nafmo/bastext/README.md

 Commodore 128 BASIC 7.0 saved with graphics mode enabled.

 In version 1.0, some different third-party extensions were included in the autodetection.
-This is not true anymore, and thus you'll need to specify all extensions via command line parameters.
+This is now only true for input mode (binary-to-text), for output mode (text-to-binary) you'll need to specify all extensions via command line parameters.

 The text files created by this program are supposed to be compatible with those of tok64, meaning that the files it creates should be possible to